What is an ectopic pregnancy?

 The Ectopic Pregnancy Trust believes:

-- no one should die from an ectopic pregnancy;
+- no woman or pregnant person should die from an ectopic pregnancy;

 - any woman or person capable of conceiving of childbearing age, who is sexually active or undergoing assisted reproductive technology (ART) treatment, having ectopic pregnancy symptoms, should be considered to be pregnant until proven otherwise to maximise the speed of diagnosis;